-Although heat is part of the name, you can use a heat pump for air conditioning.
+Although heat is part of the name, you can use a heat pump for AC.
 It works by transferring heat instead of making it (unlike furnaces) which is why it is used as a heating and cooling system.
-It's true that heat pumps can be very efficient, but also know that most air conditioners are roughly equivalent in terms of SEER rating.
+It's true that heat pumps can be very efficient, but also know that most air conditioners are about equal in terms of SEER rating.
 Just compare these two top of the line cooling systems from Lennox.

 XC25 Air Conditioner

 up to 26 SEER

 XP25 Heat Pump

 SEER is an efficiency guideline for air conditioners, and the bigger the number, the more efficient it is.
 The difference between 23.5 and 26 is not crazy though, and the efficiency varies depending on the model.
 On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is specially for heat pumps.
 It tells you how efficient the system is at heating.
 We can see from these examples that as far as energy effiency goes, air conditioners are almost equal, if not a little better depending on the model you choose.
 The greatest difference between the two is that heat pumps can also warm up your home while an AC can't.

 Heat pumps are more effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
 We encourage you to consult with a NATE certified HVAC technician who has experience in your region before deciding on a heat pump.
 If the equipment just isn't right for your home, you could have very high electric bills.
 Once the temperature gets too low, it's near impossible for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
 This means you may unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption up.

 How does a heat pump compare with a furnace?